travetto/travetto/module/worker/README.md

 $ npm install @travetto/worker
 ```

 This module provides the necessary primitives for handling dependent workers.
 A worker can be an individual actor or could be a pool of workers.
-Node provides ipc functionality out of the box, and this module builds upon this by providing enhanced event management functionality, as well as constructs for orchestrating multi-step processes.
+Node provides ipc (inter-process communication) functionality out of the box.
+This module builds upon that by providing enhanced event management, richer process management, as well as constructs for orchestrating a conversation between two processes.

-IPC allows for the program to create the workers, and effectively communicate with it.

 ## Execution Pools
-With respect to managing multiple executions, [`ExecutionPool`](./src/pool.ts) is provided to allow for concurrent operation, and processing of jobs as quickly as possible.

-To manage the flow of jobs, there are various [`DataExecutionSource`](./src/pool/types.ts) implementation that allow for a wide range of use cases.
+With respect to managing multiple executions, [`WorkerPool`](./src/pool.ts) is provided to allow for concurrent operation, and processing of jobs concurrently.
+To manage the flow of jobs, there are various [`WorkerInputSource`](./src/types.ts) implementation that allow for a wide range of use cases.

-The supported `DataExecutionSource`s are
+The supported `WorkerInputSource`s are
 * ```Array``` is a list of jobs, will execute in order until list is exhausted.
 - ```Queue``` is similar to list but will execute forever waiting for new items to be added to the queue.
 - ```Iterator``` is a generator function that will continue to produce jobs until the iterator is exhausted.